About Work Orders

 Generate Work Order Summaries

-After you complete a work order, MaintainX CoPilot can assist you by reviewing work order details, including procedure details if any are attached, and your written or recorded completion notes.
+After you complete a work order, MaintainX Assist can assist you by reviewing work order details, including procedure details if any are attached, and your written or recorded completion notes.
 For details, see Add a Summary to a Work Order.

 Create an Internal Knowledge Base

-Continuously interacting with MaintainX CoPilot throughout the work order lifecycle enables the creation and enrichment of your organization’s knowledge base.
+Continuously interacting with MaintainX Assist throughout the work order lifecycle enables the creation and enrichment of your organization’s knowledge base.
 This knowledge base accelerates daily workflows and supports more accurate, data-driven answers to asset-related questions.

 Work Order Concepts